 Are donations tax deductible?

 Preservation Burlington is a 501(c)3 non-profit organization and all donations qualify for a tax receipt.

 When are you open?

-As we gather items we will have announce open days.
+We are currently open one Saturday a month.
 To be notified of each store opening, sign up to receive emails.
-We are also available by appointment any time you need us.
+We are also available by appointment.